Welcome to adventure!

 Lew is also the author of over 150 travel and adventure stories, and hundreds of professional reports and documents in the areas of disaster management, search and rescue/recovery, public administration reform, e-government, and information and communications technologies.
 He is a co-founder of the Missing Aircraft Search Team and has participated or led in-depth searches for missing aircraft, persons, ghost towns, plantations and battlefields.

-Lew is a Fellow of the Royal Geographical Society and member of The Explorers Club, has worked in 30 countries abroad, and has traveled to over 140 of the world’s 196 countries.
+Lew is a Fellow of the Royal Geographical Society and a Fellow of The Explorers Club, has worked in 30 countries abroad, and has traveled to over 140 of the world’s 196 countries.

 Solving the mystery of a World War II Corsair fighter crash – Explorers Club Flag Expedition